bashrc2/epicyon/manual/manual.md

 Within the *filtering and blocking* section you can also set a city which will be used for geolocation spoofing.
 When you post a photo, instead of removing all metadata spoofed metadata will be added in order to consistently fool the machine learning systems behind web crawlers or scrapers, and create a [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias) effect where the surveillance systems become increasingly confident in an erroneous conclusion.
 Setting a city somewhere near to your [time zone](https://en.wikipedia.org/wiki/Time_zone) is preferable, so that it matches your typical pattern of daily posting activity without giving away your real location.

 ### Verifying your website or blog
-It is possible to indicate that a website of blog belongs to you by linking it to your profile screen.
+It is possible to indicate that a website or blog belongs to you by linking it to your profile screen.
 Within the *head* html section of your website or blog index page include a line similar to:
 ``` html
 <link rel="me" href="https://YourEpicyonDomain/@YourNickname" />
 ```